 How to choose the best PS4 family games for you

 One of your first considerations when making a buying decision is if you're specifically looking for multiplayer or single-player games.
 The majority of games as a whole only let one person have control at any one time, even if they can play online with others.
 If you want everyone in the family to play at once, you need to look for games with local multiplayer or local co-op and have a matching number of controllers to use.

 Don't discount any of the single-player offerings on this list either.
 Sure it's fairer if everyone gets to play at the same time, but perhaps consider passing around the controller or just spectating for a different kind of fun that can still involve multiple people.
 Just avoid the temptation to be a back-seat driver/player!

-A final word of warning if you're interested in investing in one of the games in the 'toys-to-life' genre, or ones that offer in-game purchases.
-With these games, you can all too easily fork out a lot of extra money, as they heavily encourage you to buy more figures and content to keep the experience fresh.
-Don't worry about being forced to bankrupt yourself, as you will be able to play through the entire thing with just the vanilla content, but set spending limits for yourself and your family members so you don't get carried away accidentally.
+A final word of warning if you're interested in investing in one of the titles that offer in-game purchases.
+With these games, you can all too easily fork out a lot of extra money, as they heavily encourage you to buy more content to keep the experience fresh.
+Don't worry about being forced to bankrupt yourself, as you will be able to play fine with just the vanilla content and the stuff you unlock, but set spending limits for yourself and your family members so you don't get carried away accidentally.